TCPA Compliance: A Complete SMS Checklist

 [Company Name]

-You must not call or text a contact before 8 am or after 9 pm local time.
+You must not call or text a contact before 8 a.m. or after 9 p.m. local time.
+Make sure “local time” is where your recipient is located, not where your texts originate.

 Read When Is the Best Time to Send Bulk SMS?